ssilverman/QNEthernet/README.md

   all the oldest frames will get dropped.
 * `size()`: Returns the total size of the received frame data.
-* `static constexpr int maxFrameLen()`: Returns the maximum frame length including the FCS.
+* `static constexpr int maxFrameLen()`: Returns the maximum frame length including the 4-byte FCS.
 Subtract 4 to get the maximum length that can be sent or received using this API.
+Note that this size includes VLAN frames, which are 4 bytes larger.
-* `static constexpr int minFrameLen()`: Returns the minimum frame length including the FCS.
+* `static constexpr int minFrameLen()`: Returns the minimum frame length including the 4-byte FCS.
 Subtract 4 to get the minimum length that can be sent or received using this API.

 ### `MDNS`